Granule loss from foot traffic typically happens first at shingle butts. In the photos below, the doorway onto the roof offered easy access for kids.

 On roofs with granules lost during pressure washing, damage is likely to look uniform instead of being located along natural paths of travel.

 Newly installed roofs can sometimes shed significant amounts of granules.
 These granules- called “hitchhikers”- are interlocked with granules embedded in the asphalt surface during the manufacturing process, but are not themselves embedded.
 Runoff from precipitation will eventually wash them off the roof.
-This condition is not a defect.
+Unless you see a corresponding, significant thinning of granules on the roof, his condition is not a defect.

 Hitchhikers should be cleared from the gutters to avoid gutter corrosion and impeding drainage.